siriusastrebe/syc/README.md

       }
     }

-Using this method, you can also cause the variable to be replaced with a different value if the client has damaged the variable in some way.
+Using this technique, you can also cause the variable to be replaced with a different value if the client has damaged the variable in some way.